MicrosoftDocs/defender-docs/defender-endpoint/device-control-report.md

 # View device control events and information in Microsoft Defender for Endpoint

 Microsoft Defender for Endpoint device control helps protect your organization from potential data loss, malware, or other cyberthreats by allowing or preventing certain devices to be connected to users' computers.
-You can view information about device control events with advanced hunting or by using the device control report.
+Your security team can view information about device control events with advanced hunting or by using the device control report.

+> [!IMPORTANT]
+> Microsoft recommends that you use roles with the fewest permissions.
+This helps improve security for your organization.
+Global Administrator is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.

 To access the [Microsoft Defender portal](https://security.microsoft.com/advanced-hunting), your subscription must include Microsoft 365 for E5 reporting.